Lukamanvelidze/Robocup-project/README.md

 ## Project Overview

-The robot will detect when a human responds with the word **"Polo"**, determine the direction of the sound, move toward the target, and finally recognize a colored tape using computer vision to confirm the target's location and point at it.
+The robot will detect when a human responds with the word **"Polo"**, determine the direction of the sound, move toward the target, and finally stop after hearing a keyword "stop".

 ---